tango-controls/labview-binding/README.md

 - optionally, recompile the whole Tango software chain with the appropriate gcc version
   * see [cppTango](https://github.com/tango-controls/cppTango) for details
-  * using your own Tango runtime, requires `$HOME/github/labview-binding/src/Makefile` to be adapted
+  * using your own Tango runtime requires `$HOME/github/labview-binding/src/Makefile` to be adapted

 - compile the binding
 ```